MatthiasNickles/Satalyzer/README.md

 ##### Generating event log files in your own solver

 To let your solver generate Satalyzer log files, you currently need to include source code file `SatalyzerUse.scala` into your solver project.
-(Currently, this short file is available only in Scala code, but translating it to Java shouldn't be too difficult.)
+(Currently, this very short file is available only in Scala code, but translating it to, e.g., Java, Kotlin or Clojure shouldn't be difficult.)

-Modify line `import [...].stats` as explained in file `SatalyzerUse.scala`.
+Modify line `import [...].stats` as explained in file `SatalyzerUse.scala` (this is just to bring into scope the main data structure (assumed to be in variable `stats`) for collecting Satalyzer log messages in your code).

-Initialize the logger by assigning variable `stats` a value and calling `initializeStatsFile()`.
+In your own code, initialize the logger by assigning variable `stats` a value and calling `initializeStatsFile()`.
 E.g.,
-` stats = new Stats(problemFile = "eventLog.json")  // various other parameters exist, see constructor `
+` var stats = new Stats(problemFile = "eventLog.json")  // see Stats constructor for further parameters `
 ` initializeStatsFile()  `

 To emit an event, use `stats.writeEntry()`.
 Examples: